no-more-secrets/parsco/README.md

 and this can result in a better experience.

 Before closing this example, let's extend it a bit more.
-Let's say that we want to allow more than one occurrence of the above "hello world"s in the input buffer (i.e., one or more) and then have the parser return the number that were found.
-In order to do that, we first have to remove the `eof` combinator from the hello world example because we are no longer requiring that the input be entirely consumed after a single occurrence.
-Then, we do the following:
+Let's say that we want to allow more than one occurrence of the "hello world" in the input buffer (i.e., one or more) and then have the parser return the number that were found.
+To do this, we can just use our existing `parse_hello_world` parser and wrap it in a combinator:

 ```cpp
 parsco::parser<int> parse_hello_worlds() {